Hispanic-Serving Institution

 Hispanic-Serving Institution (HSI) initiatives empower Cal Lutheran students by encouraging practices that are fundamental to global leadership and integral to our university mission.

 Cal Lutheran reached 25 percent Latine in 2013 and obtained HSI Status in 2016.
-In 2021, almost 39 percent of our student population identified as Latine, an inclusive term used to describe people of all genders that are of Latina/o descent.
+In 2024, over 41 percent of our student population identified as Latine, an inclusive term used to describe people of all genders that are of Latina/o descent.

 Key Insights